defenseunicorns/pepr/adr/0008-store-key-sanitization.md

 * Although base64 encoding gaurantees that the key will be unique and not contain any special characters, it will introduce a lot of overhead:
 * * Harder for users to read PeprStore CR because key names will be encoded
-* * Require a migration path for existing store items
 * * Require a npx pepr command for viewing all store items at once?
 * * Require a new store path prefix.
 * * Potentially would want a k9s command for cluster users to be able to view PeprStore CR